terraflubb/dozen/README.md

 ## What does it do?

 All this tool will do is tell your Sixaxis controller who it's Bluetooth master is.
 This is often called *pairing*.
+This should work with stock Ruby that comes with all OS X installations.

 ### I'm confused if this is what I need!